shivendrarox/MemoryGame/README.md

- - [ ] When every card is flipped, congratulate the user
+ - [ ] When every icon is flipped, congratulate the user